 Maintaining a real-time electromagnetic transient simulation with a timestep in the 25-50 microsecond range is much too demanding for a regular PC.
-A dedicated parallel processing hardware platform, called NOVACOR®, carries out the real-time simulation, while INPUT AND OUTPUT CARDS are used to create a hardware-in-the-loop testbed with external equipment.
+A dedicated parallel processing hardware platform, called NOVACOR 2.0™, carries out the real-time simulation, while INPUT AND OUTPUT CARDS are used for hardware-in-the-loop testing of external equipment.

-NovaCor, the RTDS Simulator’s current hardware generation, is the custom-integrated parallel processing hardware responsible for carrying out the real-time simulation.
-World-class engineers and developers have worked to ensure that simulations run directly on the processor (no OS) for unparalleled speed and efficiency.
+NovaCor 2.0, the RTDS Simulator’s current hardware generation, is the custom-integrated parallel processing hardware responsible for carrying out the real-time simulation.
+Simulations run directly on the processor (no operating system) for unparalleled speed and efficiency.
 Full control of the hardware platform allows RTDS Technologies to provide customers with higher-fidelity simulation and the best support in the industry.

 SCALABILITY THROUGH CORE LICENSING

-Inside each NovaCor chassis is a custom built board featuring IBM®’s POWER8™ multicore processor.
+Inside each NovaCor 2.0 chassis is a custom-built board featuring IBM®’s POWER9™ multicore processor.
 The processor includes 10 cores, any number of which can be licensed depending on the user’s simulation requirements and budget.
 A higher number of licensed cores means that larger and more complex circuits can be represented.
 Core licenses are provided digitally, meaning expansion is quick and easy.

 FURTHER EXPANSION FOR LARGE-SCALE SIMULATION